We may earn commissions when you buy from links on our site. Why you can trust us.

 If you’re not already familiar with Nespresso, it’s a pod-based system that uses hermetically sealed coffee pods to brew your espresso.
 The advantages of the pods over grinding beans are that the coffee is always fresh, there is no measuring or grinding required, and cleanup is simply a matter of emptying the pod container when it fills up.
-Pods typically cost around $.70 each, and are available in a variety of roasts and both caffeinated and decaf.
-Nespresso’s strength has always been its espresso (though it has a coffee-focused Virtuo line), as opposed to its competitors Keurig and Tassimo whose focus has been on coffee.
+Pods typically cost around $.80 each, and are available in a variety of roasts and both caffeinated and decaf.
+Nespresso’s strength has always been its espresso (though it has a coffee-focused Virtuo line), as opposed to its competitors Keurig and Tassimo, whose focus has been on coffee.

 Comparison of Nespresso models

 All models of original Nespresso machines (excluding the Virtuo line) use the same pods and work pretty much identically as far as making espresso.
 Differences are mostly design-based.
 However, the Lattissima models are the only ones that offer integrated milk handling for lattes and cappuccinos; the other models all rely on separate frothers.
-Having an integrated frother makes pouring a cappuccino as simple as pushing a button, and the milk unit goes straight back in the fridge, requiring only occasional clean out.
+Having an integrated frother makes pouring a cappuccino as simple as pushing a button, and the milk unit goes straight back in the fridge, requiring cleaning every few days.